 Thank you for taking the time to read our Water Softener Repair Guide.
-Read through this guide completely to understand what is required to do the repair.
+Read through this troubleshooting guide completely to understand what is required to do the repair.
 If you feel like you need help with this project, we are just one call away.

 It doesn't matter what water softening system you may have.
 Every system will have issues that require water softener repair.
-If you are doing the repair yourself then this water softener repair guide will help you greatly.
+If you are doing the repair yourself then this water softener troubleshooting guide will help you greatly.

 Sadly, troubleshooting your system is not always easy.
 Don't fret, our Water Purification guide will help you out.